PacketQueue

 simple module

-This module implements a widely configurable packet queue, which is suitable among others, to be used in MAC protocols, traffic conditioning, and quality of services.
+Implements a configurable packet queue, which is suitable for use in MAC protocols, traffic conditioning, and quality of services, among others.
+This is a passive component: packets are pushed into it on its input, and pulled from it on its output.
 This module can be used on its own, but it's also often supplemented by additional queueing components such as servers, classifiers, schedulers, multiplexers, etc. This kind of composition allows to form a larger module which can act as a packet queue with more complex behavior.

 By default, this module acts as a standard FIFO queue with an infinite internal buffer.
 Nevertheless, it can also be configured to limit the number of packets and the total data length of packets in the internal buffer.
 If the queue becomes overloaded by surpassing the limits of the internal buffer, an error is raised unless a packet drop algorithm is configured.